hezy18/hezy18.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a Ph.D. candidate in [THUIR](http://ai.thuir.cn/), Department of Computer Science and Technology in Tsinghua University, Beijing, China.
+I am currently a Ph.D. candidate in [THUIR](http://ai.thuir.cn/), Department of Computer Science and Technology at Tsinghua University, Beijing, China.
 My supervisor is [Prof. Min Zhang](http://www.thuir.cn/group/~mzhang/).
-My primary research interests are about recommendation, user modeling, multimodal, etc.
+My primary research interests include recommender systems, user modeling, multimodal, etc.

 I served as a reviewer for KDD'24 and a PC Member for the UbiComp'24 workshop and WWW'25 workshop.
 I'm the T.A. of Tsinghua's undergraduate course "Introduction to Machine Learning."